Flying Spaghetti Monster: Marriage

 The Church of the Flying Spaghetti Monster operates an ordination mill on their website which enables officiates in jurisdictions where credentials are needed to officiate weddings.
-Pastafarians say that separation of church and state precludes the government from arbitrarily labelling one denomination religiously valid but another an ordination mill.
-In November 2014, Rodney Michael Rogers and Minneapolis-based Atheists for Human Rights sued Washington County, Minnesota under the Fourteenth Amendment equal protection clause and the First Amendment free speech clause, with their attorney claiming discrimination against atheists: "When the statute clearly permits recognition of a marriage celebrant whose religious credentials consist of nothing more than a $20 'ordination' obtained from the Church of the Flying Spaghetti Monster... the requirement is absolutely meaningless in terms of ensuring the qualifications of a marriage celebrant."
-A few days prior to a hearing on the matter, Washington County changed its policy to allow Rogers his ability to officiate weddings.
+Pastafarians say that in jurisdictions where church and state are separated the government is precluded from arbitrarily labelling one denomination religiously valid but another an ordination mill.
+In November 2014, Rodney Michael Rogers and Minneapolis-based Atheists for Human Rights sued Washington County, Minnesota under the Fourteenth Amendment equal protection clause and the First Amendment free speech clause, with their attorney claiming discrimination against atheists: "When the statute clearly permits recognition of a marriage celebrant whose religious credentials consist of nothing more than a $20 'ordination' obtained from the Church of the Flying Spaghetti Monster... the requirement is absolutely meaningless in terms of ensuring the qualifications of a marriage celebrant".
+A few days before a hearing on the matter, Washington County changed its policy to authorize Rogers to officiate weddings.
 This action was done in an effort to deny the court jurisdiction on the underlying claim.
-On May 13, 2015 the Federal Court held that the issue had become moot and dismissed the case.
-The first legally recognized Pastafarian wedding occurred in New Zealand on April 16, 2016.
+On May 13, 2015, the Federal Court held that the issue had become moot, and dismissed the case.
+The first legally recognized Pastafarian wedding was celebrated in New Zealand on April 16, 2016.